AlessandroErmondeLeone/f1-telemetry-analysis/README.md

 A Python-based F1 telemetry analysis tool to process, visualize, and compare car performance across FP, Qualifying, and Race sessions.

 The purposes of this project are the following:
-* Show some F1 telematry analysis examples
+* Generate some F1 telemetry analysis examples
-* Help people to download F1 data, like race pace or Free practice results, easyly.
+* Simplify F1 data acquisition, like race pace or Free practice results.